Monkeys-Team/monkeys-native-toolbox/README.md

  ### `<MTextInput />`

 A TextInput component that accepts left & right icon with onPress event.
+All `TextInput` props are accepted.

 **Example**
 ```javascript